Your cookie preferences

 Cons

-Interest rates are normally lower than fixed-rate accounts
+Interest rates can be lower than fixed-rate accounts

 Interest could be subject to tax